Skip to content

 3. Select Save.

-The action appears in the catalog and is immediately available wherever its filters and data type apply.
+The action appears in the catalog and is immediately available wherever its filters and placeholders resolve from the current row.

 URL template variables